Mastering the Andes: The Engineering and Strategic Genius Behind Inca Fortresses and Watchtowers

 Visual Signals: Smoke, Fire, and Mirrors

 For urgent military alerts, the Incas used a visual signal system that could transmit a message over several valleys in minutes.
 During the day, smoke signals were used; at night, fire beacons.
 The color and pattern of the smoke could convey different meanings, such as "enemy spotted," "requesting reinforcements," or "retreat."
 Mirrors made of polished stone or metal were also used to reflect sunlight, creating flashes visible from great distances.
-This system was particularly effective in the clear, dry air of the high Andes, where visibility could exceed 50 miles on a good day.
+This system was particularly effective in the clear, dry air of the high Andes, where visibility could exceed 50 miles on a clear day.

 The signal stations were often located on prominent peaks or ridges that had clear sightlines to the next station.
 In some cases, a chain of stations could relay a signal across an entire valley in less than a minute.
 The signal would then be passed to a fortress, where the garrison could prepare for action.
 This rapid communication gave the Incas a significant tactical advantage over their enemies, who often relied on slower methods of communication.